urakymzhan/1800Flowers/README.md

 ## Final Notes to 1800Flowers Team

-- If you are okay, i can implement autocomplete, fix empty data minor bug and more unit tests and styling until our meeting next meeting.
+- If you are okay, i can implement autocomplete, fix empty data minor bug and add more unit tests and styling until our meeting next week.
 - Please let me know through email (Sarah)

 - I didn't know if i had to deploy this app or just send github link.
 So, sending github link.
 You can run locally and check the output.
 For prod, i might need to proxy prod URL on both side.